lume/kiwi/docs/Kiwi.md

 <a name="module_kiwi"></a>

-## kiwi
+## LUME Kiwi
-Kiwi is an efficient implementation of the Cassowary constraint solving algorithm, based on the seminal Cassowary paper.
+LUME Kiwi is an efficient implementation of the Cassowary constraint solving algorithm, based on the seminal Cassowary paper.
 It is *not* a refactoring or port of the original C++ solver, but has been designed from the ground up to be lightweight and fast.